Provably Robust Detection of Out-of-distribution Data (almost) for free: Experimental Details

 Following~\cite{bitterwolf2020certifiably}, the smooth noise that is used is generated as follows.
 Uniform noise is generated and then smoothed using a Gaussian filter with a width that is drawn uniformly at random in $[1, 2.5]$.
 Each datapoint is then shifted and scaled linearly to ensure full range in $[0,1]$, i.e. $x' = \frac{x-\min (x)}{\max(x)-\min(x)}$.

 \paragraph{Binary Training} The architecture that we use for the binary discriminator is relatively shallow (5 linear layers).
 The architecture is shown in Table~\ref{tab:Architecture}.
+Our results are fairly robust to the exact choice of architecture and significantly larger models do not necessarily lead to better results as we show in App.~\ref{App:SizeAblation}.
 Similarly to \cite{zhang2020towards,bitterwolf2020certifiably}, we use long training schedules, running Adam for 1000 epochs, with an initial learning rate of $1e-4$ that we decrease by a factor of $5$ on epochs $500, 750$ and $850$ and with a batch size of 128 from the in-distribution and 128 from the out-distribution (for R.ImgNet: $50$ epochs with drops at 25, 35, 45, batch sizes $32$).
 In order to avoid large losses we also use a simple ramp up schedule for the $\epsilon$ used in IBP and we downweight the out-distribution loss during the initial phase of training by a scalar $\kappa$.
 Both $\epsilon$ and $\kappa$ are increased linearly from $0$ to their final values ($0.01$ and $1$, respectively) over the first $300$ epochs (for R.ImgNet over the first 25 epochs).
-Compared to the training of \cite{bitterwolf2020certifiably} which sometimes fails, we found that training of the binary classifier is very stable and even 100 epochs on CIFAR would be sufficient, but we found that longer training lead to slightly better results.
-Weight decay is set to $5e-4$, but is disabled for the weights in the final layer.
+Compared to the training of \cite{bitterwolf2020certifiably} which sometimes fails, we found that training of the binary discriminator is very stable and even 100 epochs on CIFAR would be sufficient, but we found that longer training lead to slightly better results.
+Weight decay is set to $5\cdot 10^{-4}$, but is disabled for the weights in the final layer.
 As data augmentation we use AutoAugment \cite{cubuk2019autoaugment} for CIFAR and simple 4 pixel crops and reflections on R.ImgNet.
 The strict negativity of the weights leads to a negative bias of $g$ which can cause problems at an early stage if the $b_g^{(L_g)}$ is initialized at $0$ and thus we choose $3$ as initialization.
-All binary classifiers were trained on single 2080Ti GPUs, managed on a SLURM cluster.
+All binary discriminators were trained on single 2080Ti GPUs, managed on a SLURM cluster.
 Overall, the training of a provable discriminator takes around 16h on CIFAR and 44h on R.ImgNet (wall clock time including evaluations and logging on each epoch).

 \paragraph{Semi-Joint Training} On CIFAR we train for $100$ epochs using SGD with momentum of $0.9$ and a learning rate of $0.1$ that drops by a factor of $10$ on epochs $50, 75$ and $90$ (on R.ImgNet 75 epochs with drops at 30 and 60).
 For all datasets we train using a batch size of 128 (plus 128 out-distribution samples in the case of OE).
 The CIFAR experiments were run on single 2080Ti GPUs.
 This takes about 4h20min in wall clock time.
 In order to fit batches of 128 in-distribution samples and 128 out-distribution samples on R.ImgNet we had to train using 4 V100 GPUs in parallel.
 Because of batch normalization in multi-GPU training it is important to not simply stack the batches but to interlace in- and out-distribution samples.
 The wall clock time was around 15h for the semi-joint training on R.ImgNet.
 For selecting the bias we use the procedure described in Section~\ref{sec:exp}.
 The trade-off curves for the AUC and GAUC on CIFAR100 and R.ImgNet are given in Figure~\ref{fig:AUC_vs_GAUC2}.